तन्हाई

 But what mattered at that moment was not the mental but the physical strength.
 So I garnered whatever ounce of strength I had in me and got up, dusted myself and tried to walk.
 Putting any amount of weight on the right leg was like asking a 5th grader to solve a Calculus Problem.
 Too difficult but not impossible!
 Somehow, I managed to limp my way home.
 My roommate, who had just got up from sleep and successfully managed to evade the need to go for jogging was stunned.
 Ki holo tor paye? (translated from Bengali to English it meant - What happened to your leg?)
 The pain in my leg managed to cut the story short to just 5 words - Ami dourate giye pore gechilam! (again translated from Bengali to English it meant - I fell down while running!)
 That spurned a sudden spike of activity wherein he helped me get to the chair and sit down.
 Next he put on the geyser and filled a bucket half full with hot water and another half full with cold water.
 I was to alternately dip my leg into the two buckets in what was the hot-and-cold-water-therapy/massage, something suggested by my dad whom I managed to call while on the way back home.

 Ten minutes of therapy and I suddenly felt a lot better.
 But I was late for office.
 So I rushed (where rushed means quickly limping) to my room to get ready.
 Somehow I managed to do that and come to office.
-I had brought crepe bandage with which I duly bandaged my ankle and simply sat down on my seat.
-Since Fridays are typically lazy days in office with not much work, I was happy.
-But then nature's calls are something you can't avoid and a visit to the loo became the most difficult task for me for the day.
-Still I managed it along with a visit to the cafeteria for my lunch.

 What was interesting was the number of 'get well soon' messages that I got.
 I had updated my status message on all my social network profiles viz.
 Orkut, Facebook, Gtalk, Twitter.
 People who had never scrapped me started sending scraps asking about the health of my leg.
 So many people pinged me on Gtalk.
 The comments I got on my Facebook status turned out to be a discussion in itself ranging from the status of my leg and the status of the ground where I fell upon.
 And that's when an idea struck me.
 Why not keep updating the status of my foot right through the week!
 So any improvement was duly reported as status messages on the respective social networks.
 And as I had thought it produced the desired results.